Frequently Asked Questions

 How many lots will be created on the site?
 How many houses will be built?

 The new masterplan currently being designed is for a less substantive development than originally proposed.
 The number of lots has not been determined yet, but will be within planning requirements.

 What will happen to the Moreton Bay Fig tree at the end of Henry Street?

-The Moreton Bay Fig tree, and its associated story, provide a wonderful connection for DHA from the past to the present.
-DHA intends to make the tree a centrepiece of the development at Mount Lofty.
+The Moreton Bay Fig tree and its associated story provide a wonderful connection for DHA from the past to the present, and would be an ideal centrepiece of any development at Mount Lofty.
 An arborist has inspected the Moreton Bay fig tree, and the nearby Chinese Elms (weeds) have been removed.
-The health and integrity of the Moreton Bay Fig tree is a priority for DHA and we will continue to keep the community informed about this.

 How will DHA deal with increased traffic volumes?

+The new masterplan will be for a less substantive development than originally proposed, and will have a greatly reduced impact on traffic volumes.
 DHA’s independent traffic engineers have conducted traffic volume surveys to identify existing traffic volumes at intersections and road links.
-Local knowledge about peak traffic volumes on nearby roads has been gratefully received by DHA, and provided to the traffic engineers.
-The traffic engineers have provided a comprehensive report, submitted to council as part of the Development Application, that includes proposals for the increased traffic volumes.
-These proposals include installation of traffic lights, additional lanes, increased parking provision, and other traffic calming measures.
+Local knowledge about peak traffic volumes on nearby roads was received by DHA and provided to the traffic engineers.
+The traffic engineers provided a comprehensive report, submitted to council as part of the original Development Application.
+This information will inform the new masterplan currently being designed.

 How will extra housing affect existing water pressure?